 Be Alert and Know Your Limits

-Every year, thousands of Americans die because they drove while tired.
+Every year, thousands of Americans die because they drive while tired.
 Some people are “pushing through” on a long road trip, for example, fighting to get to the next stop.
 Others are driving after a night shift at work.
 Whatever the reason may be, it’s crucial to be alert and know your limits on the road.
 Don’t drive when you are tired or fatigued.
 If you are struggling to keep your eyes open, then your reaction time is slower.
 Studies have shown that drivers who have been awake for 18 hours straight have similar reaction times to drivers with a blood-alcohol level of 0.05.
 Pull over and nap at a rest area.
 Or, get a hotel for the night.
 It’s cheaper than an accident.

 Adjust for Conditions

-Many drivers fail to adjust for conditions and get into an accident.
+Many drivers fail to adjust to conditions and get into an accident.
 The speed limit on the freeway might be 70 miles per hour, but that speed limit assumes optimal driving conditions.
 It may not be safe to drive that speed during a blizzard or rainstorm, for example.
 Adjust your driving to the conditions.
 Prepare for weather-related effects on the road.
 If you’re not comfortable driving in snow, ice, or rain, then pull over or stay off the road.

 Maintain your Vehicle

 Many drivers get into trouble because they fail to maintain their vehicles.
 Simple vehicle maintenance can reduce the risk of accidents.
 Keep your tires inflated correctly, for example.
-Keep your headlights and taillights clean and operating normally and replace broken lights.
+Keep your headlights and taillights clean and operating normally, and replace broken lights.
 Change your oil and other fluids regularly.
 Make sure you have enough windshield wiper fluid.
 A small maintenance issue could turn into a serious incident – say, if your car breaks down when you’re in the left lane of an eight-lane freeway, for example.

 Look Far Ahead of your Vehicle